-Reducing academic air travel: An analysis of shifting conference practices
+Reducing academic air travel: An analysis of shifting conference practices, material culture, and cognitive norms

 Individual Projects

-Further information on ETH Zurich’s air travel project, can be found here: www.ethz.ch/airtravel
+Further information on the Air Travel Project of ETH Zurich can be found here: https://ethz.ch/en/the-eth-zurich/sustainability/net-zero/air-travel.html.

-First study: Shifting from academic air travel to sustainable research exchange – examining networking efficacy during virtual conferences
+Study II: Shifting from academic air travel to sustainable research exchange: Examining networking efficacy during virtual conferences

 Scientific conferences are an integral part of scientists’ work, as they provide opportunities to exchange knowledge and build professional networks.
 However, there have been calls for more sustainable and inclusive conferencing, as in-person conferences cause many emissions especially through the associated air travel.
 During the Covid-19 pandemic, virtual conferences provided a more sustainable and inclusive alternative, although virtual networking was often perceived as ineffective.
 To examine scientists’ experiences with virtual conferences, semi-structured interviews were conducted with virtual conference organizers and attendees.
 Factors mentioned as influencing networking efficacy during virtual conferences were categorized using the input-process-output framework.
 The resulting factors that facilitate or constrain virtual networking have revealed conference organizers’ important role to consider the structure of the conference carefully and to plan specific virtual networking sessions, as well as use technical equipment that facilitates networking.
 This study shows that best practice examples for effective networking during virtual conferences exist, thus providing a starting point for the shift from academic air travel to more sustainable research exchange.